 To successfully achieve the shift to MaaS a new way of thinking and innovative systems integration are required.
 Besides operational changes to policy, product configuration, analytics are inevitable.
 MaaS interface needs to be integrated with a suite of transport networks tools and journey planners for real-time planning and in-app capabilities like payment, bookings and ticketing.

 This, in turn, is supported by data providers and transport providers for live traffic updates, social media transport schedules, and information about what services are available.
 Taking into consideration the whole world, about a hundred countries (with different languages), numberless cities, towns and urban areas where the innovative services can and should be integrated, the opportunities for technical innovations and startups are almost limitless.

 In fact we have dived deep into Mobility as a Service research because we are sure that the present-day mobility service market reveals huge opportunities for introduction of the new digital solutions, business models and customer service.
-In our opinion MaaS is the top trend today and the timing is right and favourable to enter the market.
+In our opinion MaaS is the top trend today and the timing is right and favorable to enter the market.

-We also see that the consumers are ready to sacrifice personal vehicle proprietorship for more flexible access, and subscription services, still to have full-time access to an automobile and flexibility in models changing or service usage and there are people and startups, which are eager to meet this customer desire.
+We also see that the consumers are ready to sacrifice personal vehicle proprietorship for more flexible access, and subscription services, still to have full-time access to an automobile and flexibility in models changing or service usage and there are people and startups, that are eager to meet this customer desire.

 With a love for innovations and having the necessary expertise in the transportation sphere Stfalcon has some Maas-related project requests already.
 Our dedicated team is impatient to fulfill them in the nearest time, just contact us, complimentary consultation is available.